googleapis/retry-request/readme.md

   }
 };

-retryRequest(urlThatReturnsNonOKStatusMessage, opts, function (err, resp, body) {
+request(urlThatReturnsNonOKStatusMessage, opts, function (err, resp, body) {
   // urlThatReturnsNonOKStatusMessage was requested a
   // total of 3 times, each time using `opts.shouldRetryFn`
   // to decide if it should continue before giving up and